pythonph/links/README.md

 See also:
 We only scratch the common choices here.
-If you are looking to explore the other myriad possible choices, take a look at the [awesome-python](https://github.com/vinta/awesome-python) listing.
+If you are looking to explore the other possible choices, take a look at the [awesome-python](https://github.com/vinta/awesome-python) listing.

 #### Q: I'm a developer looking for work, where can I find opportunities?